svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/get-started.md

 ### 2. Run the Complete Setup

-Easiest way to setup the service is to use the default configurations without making any changes.
-Run the setup script with --setup option for quick setup of the application with default configuration :
+The easiest way to set up the service is to use default configurations without making any changes.
+Run the setup script with the --setup option to set up the agent quickly with default configurations:

 ```bash
 source setup.sh --setup